Hi! I'm Amy, the owner of MyThreeReaders.com,

 This website and the book I wrote was inspired by my parents and the unique way they taught my sister and me to read.
 When I had kids of my own, I realized the method my they used was really unavailable, even with all of the instructional options out there.

 So..
-I set out to write, illustrate, and publish the book How to Read: a Kick-Start for Beginners of Any Age, which rapidly teaches kids sight words by use of rhyme and repetition integrated quickly into sentences.
-How to Read is a GREAT way for kids who are having trouble learning their sight words to learn faster and with a better pattern.
+I set out to write, illustrate, and publish the book Sight Words Made Simple, which rapidly teaches kids sight words by use of rhyme and repetition integrated quickly into sentences.
+It's a GREAT way for kids who are having trouble learning their sight words to learn faster and with a consistent pattern.

 My other goal is for this website and my book to help overcome the startling rates of illiteracy that are ridiculously high, even in today's modern world.
-How to Read was created in mind also for adults who are learning.
+Sight Words Made Simple was created in mind also for adults who are learning.

 My Three Readers - As Mentioned or in Affiliation with the following: